jbroadway/docs/docs/1.0/creator-profile.md

 ## Custom props

 Upload your own custom props as 3D models from any program.
+See [[Building your set / Using your own props / How to import props]].

 ## Custom characters